gabochi/PT-G/README.md

 zoologist
 ```

-This way, all occurrences will be together and `uniq` command will filter repetitions and, also, count them `-c`.
+This way, all occurrences will be together.
+Uncomment the `uniq` command to filter out repetitions and, also, count them `-c`.

 We will not use the number of occurrences BUT if we pick a random word from a set which includes all repetitions, the probabilities of each word will depend on it's occurrences. **We're working with probabilities without doing any math!**